brodsa/re-vis-port/README.md

 ---
 ## UX
-The goal of ReVisPort is to search for interesting insights of climate data.
-ReVisPort targets particularly users interesting in climate data and data generally.
-Users do not have to any pre-knowledge about reporting, ReVisPort navigates users step by step.
-However, basic knowledge about descriptive statistics are required in order to interpret results.
+The goal of ReVisPort is to search for interesting insights in climate data.
+ReVisPort targets particularly interested users in climate data and data generally.
+Users do not have to have any prior knowledge about reporting; ReVisPort navigates users step by step.
+However, basic knowledge of descriptive statistics is required in order to interpret results.

 ### User Stories
-- U1: As a User, I would like create a report without any programming knowledge.
+- U1: As a User, I would like to create a report without any programming knowledge.
-- U2: As a User, I would like to be able to change choices I made.
+- U2: As a User, I would like to be able to change the choices I make.
 - U3: As a User, I would like to display a created report with all standard aspects.
-- U4: As a User, I would like to make notes to about the data insights.
+- U4: As a User, I would like to make notes about the data insights.
-- U5: As a User, I would like to have a possibility to save a report.
+- U5: As a User, I would like to have the possibility of saving a report.
 - U6: As a User, I would like to see all my saved reports and come back to each of them.
 - U7: As a User, I would like to delete a saved report, which I do not need anymore.
-- U8: As a User, I would like to return to home menu without restarting the application.
+- U8: As a User, I would like to return to the home menu without restarting the application.
-- U9: As a User, I would like to write reference or contact the application developer.
+- U9: As a User, I would like to write a reference or contact the application developer.

 ### Structure & Logical Flow
-- **App structure** was designed using flow chart created in [Lucid](https://lucid.app/documents#/documents?folder_id=recent).
-The app was desined using a menu-system.
-All flow charts are displayed bellow:
+- **App structure** was designed using a flow chart created in [Lucid](https://lucid.app/documents#/documents?folder_id=recent).
+The app was designed using a menu system.
+All flow charts are displayed below:
     - Home Menu ![Main Menu](./docs/ux/logical_flow_main_menu.png)
     - Reporting Menu ![Report Menu](./docs/ux/logical_flow_report_menu.png)
     - Save Report Menu ![Save Report Menu](./docs/ux/save_report_menu.png)